MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/troubleshooting.md

 ## Project Always Runs in the iPad Simulator

-The iPhone SDK 4.0 installer installs 2 SDKs - the 3.2 SDK, for building iPad-only apps, and the 4.0 SDK, used for bulding iPhone and Universal apps.
+The iPhone SDK 4.0 installer installs 2 SDKs - the 3.2 SDK, for building iPad-only apps, and the 4.0 SDK, used for building iPhone and Universal apps.
 It also installs a 3.2 simulator, which simulates only an iPad, and a 4.0 simulator that simulates iPhone or iPhone 4.
 All older SDKs and simulators are removed.